mattst88/gmail-gitlab-filtering/README.md

 The script records the value of all `X-GitLab-Project-Path` headers and whether any message in the thread contained a `X-GitLab-NotificationReason` header.

 Threads containing a `X-GitLab-NotificationReason` header retain the personal label and are moved to the inbox.
 Threads without `X-GitLab-NotificationReason` header remain archived and the personal label is removed.
 All threads are labeled with `${unprocessedLabel}/${X-GitLab-Project-Path}`, and the label is dynamically created if needed.
-The unprocessed label is always removed as the final step, in case the script's runtime exceeds the allowed timelimit (see below).
+The unprocessed label is always removed as the final step, in case the script's runtime exceeds the allowed time limit (see below).

 For example, if I were to receive a notification of a merge request in the [mesa/shader-db](https://gitlab.freedesktop.org/mesa/shader-db/) project that mentioned me, the script would move the thread to the inbox, leave the `mattst88` label intact, label the mail `freedesktop/mesa/shader-db` (creating the label if needed), and remove the `freedesktop` label.